Skip to content

 All of the above, plus:

-• Checkout monitoring — Verify custom checkout scripts work
+• Checkout monitoring — Verify checkout extensions and integrations work

 • Multi-store monitoring — If you run expansion stores, monitor each